oslokommune/okctl-upgrade/gists/helm-component-extraction/externaldns/README.md

 ## FAQ

-- **How do I use a different chart version?** To use a different chart version, change the `spec.source.targetRevision` field in `applications-snapshot.yaml` to the desired version.
+- **How do I use a different version?** To use a different version, change the `spec.template.spec.containers[].image` field in `deployment.yaml` to the desired version.
 Then run `make install` to install the new version.
 N.B.: The required values are not guaranteed to be the same between versions, so pay attention to the changelog in the chart link above.